AydemSavage/AydemSavage.github.io/README.md

 > 2. Check to see that you have named your resume `index.md`.
 > 3. Check that you named your repository `username.github.io` where `username` is your account name.
 > 4. Check to see that you're searching for the correct address.
 You must search `https://username.github.io` where `username` is your account name.
-> 5. Make sure you are connected to the internet
+> 5. Make sure you are connected to the internet.